skeweredlogic/CS490/README.md

 We will develop a communication protocol that all groups will be required to employ.
 Post requests will be used for requests; XML or JSON will be used for replies.

 You will lose points if you fail to comply with any of the requirements or constraints specified above

+Additional caveats discussed during lecture:
+No routing libraries such as Toro.php
+No frameworks or major tools (jQuery, AngularJS, Node.js, etc.)
+Basically, plain old vanilla PHP, CSS, HTML, and ECMAScript All POST requests should hit one central application, from which the middleware and backend will route the requests